afstarke/tidalCulvert_datasheet/spreadSheet_workthrough.md

 There's a few issues (potential) that I've come across.

 -   cells are merged which makes it hard to determine which cell actually contains the value of interest.
+Seems as though it's the upper left-most cell in the set of merged cells that gives the proper address.
 -   There are values that are selected using a formatted control (like a drop-down) which can be very easily altered.
 -   accessing these values is best done through the *Data Sheet - SUMMARY* tab.
 Or perhaps just locked upon entering the data from the field sheets?
 -   There appear to be cells with just spaces possibly?
 They are showing up as blank, but NOT empty.
 I believe this is caused by IF(cell = 0, " ", cell) formulas.
+-   May have been mentioned above, dates are formatted differently it seems across and within spreadsheets.
+Maybe a setting in the author's version of excel?

+### TO DO's:

+-   create lookups to recode the values pulled from the dropdown cells in the sheets
+-   Figure out how to properly translate the dates and times from the format excel is using to R

 ### This could be handy if there's any cryptic values or formulas.